sulu/sulu-docs/cookbook/securing-your-application.rst

         }
     }

-The `SecuredObjectControllerInterface` required three different methods.
+The `SecuredObjectControllerInterface` requires three different methods.
 The `getLocale` method is the same as in the `SecuredControllerInterface`, and the implementation can be shared.
-The `getSecuredClass` method has to return the same identifier for the type of object as used in the `ContentNavigationProvider`.
+The `getSecuredClass` method has to return the same identifier for the type of object as used in the resources configuration.
 Finally the `getSecuredObjectId` receives the request object, and has to return the id of the object from it.

 The rest of the work will be done by the `SuluSecurityListener` in the same way as for the check of the security contexts.